Last modified April 9, 2021

 The connector comes with all seven wires attached.

-Since we only have to connect four (Black, Red, Blue and Green), I remove the other three cables so that they do not get in the way and that the assembly is cleaner.
+As we only have to connect four (Black, Red, Blue and Green), I remove the other three cables so that they do not get in the way and that the assembly is cleaner.

 Stripping the wires